bergesinstitute/graf-method/book-3-unit-2.md

 > 💂 Verbs *-er, -ir* use the same suffixes.

-En este tiempo verbal usamos las mismas expresiones habituales de tiempo que usamos en el presente simple, pero refiriéndonos al pasado.
+En este tiempo verbal usamos las mismas expresiones habituales de tiempo que usamos en el presente, pero refiriéndonos al pasado.

-💂 In this tense, we use the same habit time expressions we use in the present simple, but referring to the past.
+💂 In this tense, we use the same habit time expressions we use in the present tense, but referring to the past.

     Siempre - always